dossett/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766
 ```
-Imputing missing values does not seem to have changed my estimate of the mean or median much at all.
+Imputing missing values has **virtually no impact** on my estimates of total number of steps taken each day.

 ```r
 format(mean(newTotalByDay$sum) / mean(totalByDay$sum, na.rm = TRUE), nsmall=5)